Online Guitar lessons for kids

 Developing Musical Intuition

-Christopher taught 15 days ago
+Christopher taught about 1 month ago

 The Student and Tutor focused on guitar techniques, specifically learning chords and transitions for songs like "Margaritaville" and "Learning to Fly."
 They practiced chord shapes, strumming patterns, and explored alternative fingerings for difficult chords like F. The Tutor also provided foundational music theory explanations and suggested chord progressions for practice.